ALovettII/15-challenge/README.md

 | riskLevel | AMAZON.AlphaNumeric | What level of investment risk would you like to take?
 (None, Low, Medium, High) |

 **Confirmation Prompt**
-“Confirmation prompt” section, and then set the following messages:
+* Confirm:
-Confirm: Thanks, now I will look for the best investment portfolio for you.
+    * Thanks, now I will look for the best investment portfolio for you.
+* Cancel:
-Cancel: I will be pleased to assist you in the future.
+    * I will be pleased to assist you in the future.

-**Testing Bot Conversation**
+**Bot Testing Dialogue**
 ```text
  User: I want to invest for my retirement